FrankFixedIT/Traefik-Technitium-Docker-Stack/README.md

 - Docker installed: https://docs.docker.com/engine/install/debian/
 - Cloudflare as Domain name registrar (I assume others would work as well, google accordingly)
 - Cloudflare API token that has access to Zone Settings:Edit, Zone:Edit, DNS:Edit
-- Proper Domain DNS entries on Cloudflare #To verify you are allowed to do all of this on the domain you are doing it on
+- Proper DNS entries on Cloudflare #To verify you are allowed to do all of this on the domain you are doing it on
 - All commands assume root access, adjust accordingly.
 1. Install apache2-utils for password hash generation.
 Create folder structure and set permsissions.
 Create docker network.
 - IMPORTANT: Change PASSWORD to a secure password for the Traefik portal, or your password will be PASSWORD